 Brazil becomes second country to pass 50,000 deaths

-The grim milestone comes days after the country confirmed more than one million coronavirus infections.
+It comes amid growing political tension and just days after the country confirmed more than one million coronavirus infections.

-But experts say the true numbers are higher due to a lack of testing and the outbreak’s peak is still to come.
+Brazil recorded its highest number of daily deaths on 4 June; the seven-day average seems to have plateaued since.

 Article continues after advertisement